 - Fishbowl – This inventory management system is made specifically for manufacturing and it has some great features for manufacturers.
 You’re not going to need or use all of the features and tools if you’re not in the manufacturing industry.

 - Unleashed – This is a great app for product businesses.
-It allows you to track stock in many locations in real-time so that you can easily see which locations need which inventory at a higher degree.
+It allows you to track stock in many locations in real time so that you can easily see which locations need which inventory to a higher degree.

 - inFlow – The perk to this app is that its reporting options are customizable so that you can develop the information that is important for your unique goals.
 It’s a good solution for smaller businesses but won’t scale if you’re trying to grow very quickly or don’t want to level up to a new app at a later point.

 - Vend – One of the perks with Vend is its barcode feature.
 Not every business is currently using barcoding, but it is growing and if you’re looking to add barcode later, Vend might be a top option.

 Selecting the Best Inventory Management Solution For Your Business

 Choosing the right inventory management system as a QuickBooks integration is going to depend on your own business model.

 - What are you currently using for inventory management?

 - What’s the process that your employees use and feel comfortable with?